Moarbue/arduino-button/README.md

 # Button Arduino Library

-A simple Arduino library to interact with buttons.
+A simple Arduino library, which support callbacks to interact with buttons.
+Various actions like double press, single press and long press are also supported.

 # Example